echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 * Reduce their Risks.
 And in particular as part of any Cyber Resilience strategy.
 * Protect their Reputation.
 The term Reputation includes many aspects way beyond the traditional enterprises and organization assets (data, etc.).
 * Comply to a growing diverse set of Policies, Regulations, Certifications, Labeling and Guidelines.
-T These requirements are growing in both scope and complexity as they are added to by various bodies in countries and regional authorities around the world.
+These requirements are growing in both scope and complexity as they are added to by various bodies in countries and regional authorities around the world.

 ## A degrading threat landscape